 At the beginning of the year, members purchase a share of the crop.
 Then throughout the season, you receive your share of the harvest.
 Shareholders do not know what they are getting in advance, but they know it will be nutritious seasonal local bounty.

 You and your family can be more involved in the farming process, enjoy fresh picked vegetables throughout the season and help us preserve open land in the area.

-You will pick up your shares every TUESDAY starting June 29, ending on October 19, at the Lachat Town Farm Barn from 4-8 PM.
+Veronica's Garden LACHAT CSA Pickup in Weston: You will pick up your shares every TUESDAY starting June 28, ending on October 18,

 THINGS TO KNOW: